jepa/StudyGroup/sessions/github/git_github.md

 ![Commit window](./figures/commit.png)

-Once we have commited what we want for the day we can click on the green arrow on the top right and `push` them to the Repo (a.k.a. merge them).
+Once we have done the Commits we want for the day we can push them to the Repo (a.k.a. merge them).
 Now go to your repository online and you will see your commit reflected in the projects page.

 ## Collaborative mode, ON!